Drakadriel/Drakadriel/README.md

 > General Kenobi ?

 I'm a french software engineer, working in Luxembourg  </br>
-:book: I graduated Telecom Nancy, a french engineering school in Nancy/
+:book: I graduated Telecom Nancy, a french engineering school in Nancy

 - 🔭 I’m currently working on full stack development
 - 🌱 I’m constantly learning new things.
 Currently, I'm learning Flutter and it's awesome !
 Trust me, you should give it a try.